Tag: interconnected smoke alarm

 In The Russell Island House Fire?

-The rented two storey Queenslander home allegedly had smoke detectors installed, however the female survivor of the blaze said she didn’t hear any smoke detectors activate, adding that concerns had previously been expressed about them.
+The rented two storey Queenslander home allegedly had smoke alarms installed, however the female survivor of the blaze said she didn’t hear any smoke alarms activate, adding that concerns had previously been expressed about them.
 Immediately after the fire it remained unclear why the fire alarms didn’t activate and whether they were in working order.
 ‘With a fire of that intensity it will be difficult to know whether there were smoke alarms present or not but that will be part of the investigation,’ Queensland Fire and Emergency Services Deputy Commissioner Joanne Greenfield said.
 It is understood the home was transported to the site around 2017.
 ‘So thinking about the legislation that was in place at that time it would have required one hardwired smoke alarm, that’s if it was following the legislation,’ QLD Fire and Emergency Services Commissioner Leach said.

 Development in the Russell Island house fire – why didn’t the smoke alarms activate?